Erie Canal Museum: Today

 The museum today is a popular destination for tour groups traveling through Syracuse, NY.
-The Erie Canal Museum also serves as the Syracuse Visitor's Center.
-The museum has lectures and events throughout the year.
-Be sure to check out the Annual Gingerbread Gallery each winter and the ongoing After Hours events Wednesday nights at the museum, during the summer.
+The Erie Canal Museum also serves as the Syracuse Visitor Center.
+The museum has lectures and events throughout the year, including the annual Gingerbread Gallery each winter, and the After Hours events on Wednesday nights during the summer.

 There are eight parking spots for Museum visitors located in the New York State parking lot under the highway overpass with entrances on North State Street and on James Street.
 The spots are labeled “Visitor Center Parking.”
 Parking is also available on-street surrounding the Museum and in nearby parking lots.

-The Erie Canal Museum is dedicated to preserving and showcasing the 1850 National Register Weighlock Building, the last remaining structure of its kind, and to telling the incredible adventure story of the Erie Canal.
-Come aboard a full size replica canal boat.
-Explore life in a canal town.
-Put on a puppet show.
-Experience a part of history that played an imperative role in the growth and development of the United States.
-The Erie Canal Museum is a must-see for adults and children of all ages!
+Aside from educating visitors about the history of the Erie Canal, the museum also preserves and showcases the 1850 National Register Weighlock Building, the last remaining structure of its kind.

-The Erie Canal Museum is partially funded by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
+The Erie Canal Museum is partially funded by the New York State Council on the Arts..

 Admission to the Museum is by donation.
-A $12.00 donation is suggested.

-The Weighlock Building and the Erie Canal Museum can also offer a unique setting for all types of functions, day or evening.
-You could host your next party, reception or meeting in the indoor or outdoor spaces available.